NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 # END NEW
 ```

-## Step 8.4: _ArcGesture Class
+### Step 8.4: _ArcGesture Class

-Now, let's create the class `_ArcGesture` where we will set the new slider value and redirect to `SliderChangedGesture` class we made previously.
+Now, let's create the class `_ArcGesture` where you will set the new slider value and redirect to `SliderChangedGesture` class you made previously.
 This new class will be after the `ArcGesturePrioritize` manager class.

 ```python